truongkhoa1799/asr_trainer/README.md

   python3 conformer_asr/data/create_manifest_dataset.py
   ```
 1. First, we choose which dataset is used for training in the **training_config.yml**
-2. Then, based on the training configuration, we create the training manifest and testing manifest for the training phase.
+2. Then, based on the training configuration, we create the training manifest and testing manifest for the training phase based on the *training_manifest* and *testing_manifest* of datasets.
 3. Next, with the training and testing manifest, we perform the following preprocessing steps and store with preprocessed data:
     * Remove special characters
     * Lower case